-In my experience, though, this does not work in cultures that have their own specialized system of geographical orientation, such as Bali, where “North” is the direction of the sacred mountains in the middle of the island and “South” is all the coastal areas, be they North, South, East, West, or anything in between.
-It is also not so applicable in many urban dwellings today, where there is little awareness of or interaction with “heavenly chi.”
+In my experience, though, this is not so applicable to urban dwellings, where there is much less awareness of solar orientation or interaction with “heavenly chi”.
+It also does not work in cultures that have their own specialized system of geographical orientation, such as Bali, where “north” is the direction of the sacred mountains in the middle of the island and “south” is all the coastal areas, be they north, south, east, west, or anything in between.

-The Compass method is also becoming more and more unreliable because of a number of other factors.
-One is that Magnetic North is believed to be shifting at the rate of 40 miles per year at the moment due to unusual changes in the earth’s molten core.
-Another reason is that the earth sometimes has several magnetic north poles.
-A third reason is that magnetic fields generated by equipment within a home can seriously interfere with obtaining a correct compass reading.
+The Compass method has also become unreliable because Magnetic North is shifting at the rate of 40 miles per year due to unusual changes in the earth’s molten core.
+Magnetic fields generated by equipment within a home can also seriously interfere with obtaining a correct compass reading.

 For all the reasons I’ve explained here, I rarely use the Compass method myself.